-3.2 User Interface
+3.1.2 User Interface

-3.2.1 Intel® RAID BIOS Console 2 Configuration Utility
+3.1.2.1 Intel[®] RAID BIOS Console 2 Configuration Utility

-The Intel® RAID BIOS Console 2 configuration utility is an X-ROM based utility that can be accessed by pressing the <Ctrl>+>G> keys during POST.
+The Intel[®] RAID BIOS Console 2 Configuration utility is an X-ROM based utility that can be accessed by pressing the <Ctrl>+>G> keys during POST.
 This utility will usually start at the completion of POST, but it may expand and operate during POST if sufficient PMM memory is available.

-This utility is GUI-based that is most easily used with a mouse.
+This utility is GUI-based and is most easily used with a mouse.
 The utility enables the user to easily configure the RAID controller properties, manage physical devices attached to the RAID controller, create and manage virtual drives, and manage the battery backup module.
-The RAID BIOS Console 2 configuration utility includes a configuration wizard that simplifies the process of creating disk arrays and virtual drives.
-The table below describes the available options.
+The RAID BIOS Console 2 Configuration utility includes a configuration wizard that simplifies the process of creating disk arrays and virtual drives.
+The table below provides a synopsis of available options.